 Hardened screws are made more resilient in a special machine.

-The image below shows a torx bit.
+The image below shows a torx bit and drive.

 Below is an image of a pozidrive head with the corresponding bit.

 A partial thread screw is a screw that is partially threaded.
 Partial-thread screws are very suitable for wood-to-wood connections.
 Because the screw is not fully threaded, it pulls the wooden elements tightly against each other.
 When using a full-thread screw for wood-on-wood connections, there will be space between the different pieces of wood.

 Wovar supplies very strong partial thread screws galvanized torx.